High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics

 The rest of the paper is organised as follows.
 We recall the low Mach limit for the full compressible Euler equations in Section 2.
-We start Section 3 by introducing a first order semi-implicit scheme in time, then we describe the extension to high order time discretization using IMEX methods in Section 3.2, and we close the section with a description of high order spatial discretization obtained by characteristic-wise and component-wise WENO strategies.
+We start Section 3 by introducing a first order semi-implicit scheme in time, then we describe the extension to high order time discretization using IMEX methods in Section 3.2, {in particular we design IMEX methods called of type A \cite{boscarino2008error}, which will be robust enough to solve the elliptic equation for the pressure}.
+We close the section with a description of high order spatial discretization obtained by characteristic-wise and component-wise WENO strategies.
 The asymptotic preserving (AP) and asymptotic accuracy (AA) properties of the scheme are given in Section 4.
 Numerical tests are performed in Section 5, with the conclusion drew in the last section.